bsuwal/site/_posts/2019-02-01-boston-marathon.md

 I ran 18 miles for the first time ever last weekend and was absolutely gassed.
 I struggle a lot with pacing - what pace should I aim for at different stages of the run?
 I don't want to run too fast in the beginning and have no fuel at the end [^pyakhov], but what's a good pace for a semi-fit 23 year old male?
 My masculinity is just toxic enough that I don't want to be at the tail end of the race in the midst of 80 year olds.

-So I got hold of a dataset of the Boston Marathon finishers of 2016 and 2017 from Kaggle, and went down a little rabbit hole of interesting findings.
+So I got hold of [a Kaggle dataset] of the Boston Marathon finishers of 2016 and 2017, and went down a little rabbit hole of interesting findings.

 I first found this little gem:

 ![Histogram of Boston Marathon Finishers]({{ "/assets/marathon_analysis/histogram.jpg"}}){:class="post-img"}

-That drop is sharp!
+That drop from right before the 4 hour mark to right after is noticably sharp.
+It looks like a normal distribution made of Jello was slapped on the side with a plank.

 My theory is that people make it a personal goal to finish within 4 hours.
 I can definitely see that people would infintely prefer a time of 03:58:00 than a time of 4:02:00, and care nowhere near the same for a time of 04:14:00 vs a 04:18:00.
 The former is a badge of honor, the latter is a unglamorous statistic.
 [Update: I have learned that [4 hour marathons are a thing.]]